landau-lab/PATH/README.md

 * [PATH analysis of idealized phylogenies](https://htmlpreview.github.io/?https://github.com/landau-lab/PATH/blob/main/vignettes/Idealized_phylogenies.html)
-demonstates how to use PATH to measure phylogenetic correlations and how to infer cell state transition dynamics on *idealized phylogenies*.
+demonstates how to use PATH to measure phylogenetic correlations and how to infer cell state transition dynamics on simulated *idealized phylogenies*.
+Idealized phylogenies represent a simplified situation useful for understanding how PATH works.
 * [PATH analysis of somatic evolution](https://htmlpreview.github.io/?https://github.com/landau-lab/PATH/blob/main/vignettes/Somatic_evolution.html)
 demonstates how to use PATH to measure phylogenetic correlations and how to infer cell state transition dynamics on phylogenies simulated by a *sampled somatic evolutionary process*.
+These phylogenies should more closely resemble those derived from experiment.

-* [PATH analysis of cancer]() demonstrates how to apply PATH to a patient-derived glioblastoma single-cell phylogeny, to measure transcriptional cell state heritability versus plasticity, to infer cell state transition dynamics, and to discover heritable transcriptional modules in an unbiased fashion.
+* [PATH analysis of cancer]() demonstrates how to apply PATH to an experimentally derived single-cell phylogeny with matching scRNAseq.
+Specifically, in this vignette, PATH is applied to a patient-derived glioblastoma phylogeny, to measure transcriptional cell state heritability versus plasticity, to infer cell state transition dynamics, and to discover heritable transcriptional modules in an unbiased fashion.